gmkung/optikle-oracle/MULTI_CHAIN_IMPLEMENTATION_GUIDE.md

-# Multi-Chain Kleros Optimistic Oracle Implementation Guide
+# Multi-Chain Optikle Implementation Guide

 ## Overview

-This guide provides a comprehensive roadmap for recreating a multi-chain version of the Kleros Optimistic Oracle application with full question creation and dispute functionality.
+This guide provides a comprehensive roadmap for recreating a multi-chain version of the Optikle application with full question creation and dispute functionality.
 The implementation will support **Ethereum**, **Gnosis**, and **Polygon** chains, enabling users to create questions, submit answers, and initiate disputes across all three networks.

 ## Current Architecture Analysis